traktion/AntTP/README.md

 - [ ] Accounting features
   - [ ] Bandwidth usage/tracking
   - [ ] Payments for data uploads (i.e. for public proxies)

+## Donations

+If you like AntTP and want to support continued development, any tokens would be gratefully received:

+ETH, ANT or other ETH based tokens: 0x2662A9d8889678cD46F483C950eDfe344456E04e